-With a low cost of living, reasonably priced land, a business-friendly economic environment, global connectivity, infrastructure and a talent pool waiting to be tapped, there’s no questioning why manufacturing continues to flourish in Polk County and Central Florida.
+With a lower cost of living, reasonably priced land, a business-friendly economic environment, global connectivity, infrastructure and a talent pool waiting to be tapped, there’s no questioning why advanced manufacturing continues to flourish in Polk County and Central Florida.

 Vocational schools like Traviss and Ridge technical colleges start training students in everything from air-conditioning, refrigeration and heating technology to airframe and powerplant mechanics, all skills that can be used in manufacturing.